deadlydog/deadlydog.github.io/_posts/2025-02-07-Find-the-assembly-version-of-a-DLL-file-with-PowerShell.md

 ### A proper fix

 While updating the assembly binding redirect to use the older version of the assembly fixed the issue, it's kind of a hacky solution.
+If we update the NuGet package to a newer version, NuGet will automatically update the assembly binding redirect version and things will break again.
 A better solution would be to find out why the older version of the assembly was being copied into the artifacts and fix it.

 I had already confirmed that all projects in the solution were referencing the same version of the `System.Memory` NuGet package, so I knew that wasn't the issue.